Open-Source-Community/linux-handbook/Chapter 4.md

 # Understanding the File System

 In Linux, most of the operations are performed on files.
-And to handle these files Linux has directories also known as folders which are maintained in a tree-like structure.
-Though, these directories are also a type of file themselves.
+And to handle these files, Linux has directories, also known as folders, which are maintained in a tree-like structure.
+Though these directories are also a type of file.

-Linux has 3 types of files:
+Linux has three types of files:

-- **Regular Files:** It is the common file type in Linux. it includes files like – text files, images, binary files, etc. Such files can be created using the `touch` command.
+- **Regular Files:** It is the most common file type in Linux.
+It includes files like – text files, images, binary files, etc. Such files can be created using the `touch` command.
 They consist of the majority of files in the Linux/UNIX system.
-The regular file contains ASCII or Human Readable text, executable program binaries, program data and much more.
+The regular file contains ASCII, or Human-readable text, executable program binaries, program data, and much more.

 - **Directories:** These are the files that store the list of file names and the related information.
-The root directory `/` is the base of the system, `/home/` is the default location for user’s home directories, /bin for Essential User Binaries, `/boot` – Static Boot Files, etc. We could create new directories with `mkdir` command.
+The root directory `/` is the base of the system, `/home/` is the default location for the user’s home directories, `/bin` is for Essential User Binaries, `/boot` is for static boot files, etc. We could create new directories with `mkdir` command.

-- **Special Files:** Represents a real physical device such as a printer which is used for IO operations.
-Device or special files are used for device Input/Output on UNIX and Linux systems.
+- **Special Files:** Represents a real physical device, such as a printer, which is used for IO operations.
+Devices or special files are used for device Input/Output on UNIX and Linux systems.
 You can see them in a file system like an ordinary directory or file.

 ## Creating Directories

 `mkdir [OPTION] DIRECTORY`
 : Creates a new directory, provided it doesn't exists.

-You can create a new directory his name is `Test`:
+You can create a new directory whose name is `Test`:

 ```bash
 osc@osc:~$ mkdir Test